Foreign involvement in the Venezuelan presidential crisis: Military involvement

 In early 2019, with Cuban and Russian-backed security forces in the country, United States military involvement became the subject of speculation.
 Senior U.S. officials have declared that "all options are on the table", but have also said that "our objective is a peaceful transfer of power".
 Maduro announced that state funds would be used to purchase new military equipment, saying "we are going to make enough investment so that Venezuela has all the anti-aircraft and anti-missile defense systems ... even the most modern in the world, Venezuela will have them because Venezuela wants peace".

 Colombian guerrillas from National Liberation Army (ELN) have also vowed to defend Maduro, with ELN leaders in Cuba stating that they are drafting plans to provide military assistance to Maduro.
 The Redes Foundation denounced in the Colombian Public Ministry that armed groups made up of ELN members and FARC dissidents, supported by the Bolivarian National Police and FAES officials, murdered two Venezuelans, Eduardo José Marrero and Luigi Ángel Guerrero, during a protest in the frontier city of San Cristóbal, on Táchira state.

 Michael Shifter, president of the Inter-American Dialogue think tank, stated that "military action of the United States against Venezuela would be contrary to the movements of the Trump administration to retire troops from Syria or Afghanistan."
 According to professor Erick Langer of Georgetown University, "Cuba and Russia have already intervened".

-According to the Cuban government, more than 20,000 Cubans are working in Venezuela, the exact number of Cuban military operatives in Venezuela is unclear.
+According to the Cuban government, more than 20,000 Cubans are working in Venezuela, The exact number of Cuban military operatives in Venezuela is unclear.
 According to a 2014 Brookings Institution report, there were hundreds to thousands of Cuban intelligence operatives and military advisors in Venezuela, with similar numbers reported in 2019.
 US National Security Advisor John R. Bolton claimed that the "fear of the 20,000 to 25,000 Cuban security forces in the country" prevented the success of the 2019 Venezuelan uprising.
-Cuba director of US affairs Carlos Fernández de Cossío disputes Bolton's claim, insisting that Cuba does not participate neither in military nor in security affairs in Venezuela, "[o]nly medical staff in humanitarian mission” according to Cuba Foreign Affairs Ministry.
-Defected Venezuelan Lieutenant José Montiel López in the US said in an interview with The Washington Post that Cuban military disguised as civilians acted as "our supervisors and decision-makers”.
-According to sixteen Cuban doctors interviewed by The New York Times, Cuban medical staff in Venezuela has also been involved in manipulation and withholding of medicines to coerce patients to support Maduro during elections.
+Cuba director of US affairs Carlos Fernández de Cossío disputes Bolton's claim, stating that Cuba does not participate in military or security affairs in Venezuela, "[o]nly medical staff in humanitarian mission" according to Cuba Foreign Affairs Ministry.
+Defected Venezuelan Lieutenant José Montiel López in the US said in an interview with The Washington Post that Cuban military disguised as civilians acted as "our supervisors and decision-makers".
+According to sixteen Cuban doctors interviewed by The New York Times, Cuban medical staff in Venezuela was also involved in manipulation and withholding of medicines to coerce patients to support Maduro during elections.
 During the uprising, Trump threatened a "full and complete embargo, together with highest-level sanctions" on Cuba if its troops do not cease operations in Venezuela.